davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 To get started, we're going to need to represent a ratio of complex numbers as the sum of ratios of complex numbers, so let's begin there.

-This is one of the first formulas given in any textbook introduction to complex numbers.
-We give the formula and derivation here to keep the presentation self contained, and
+This is one of the first formulas given in any textbook introduction to complex numbers, but we demonstrate it here to keep the presentation self contained and to

 ><font color="purple"> ***Lemma A.1***
 >  <font color="black">Let $a,b,c,d \in \R$.